Rick Perkins: Background

 Perkins holds an MBA from the Sobey School of Business at Saint Mary's University.
-He worked as a public servant before becoming a retail businessperson.
+He worked on the political staff to Canadian Conservative Minister the Honourable Barbara McDougall during the two terms of the government of Prime Minister Brian Mulroney.
+After the 1993 federal election Rick worked for two financial services companies CIBC and Newcourt Credit Group before co-founding the investor relations firm Genoa Management.
+He left this firm to become retail executive and business strategist.
+His most notable business achievement was the hostile takeover he engineered of Liquor Stores North America, which was the largest publicly traded retailer of beverage alcohol in North America.
+He served on the Board of Directors and senior management of this company.
 He previously ran in Scarborough—Agincourt for the Progressive Conservatives in the 1997 Canadian federal election and in South Shore—St. Margarets for the Conservatives in the 2019 Canadian federal election.

 Political career

-44th Canadian Parliament (2021–present)
+44th Canadian Parliament (2021–2025)

 In the 2021 Canadian federal election, Perkins defeated Liberal incumbent and Ministers of Fisheries, Oceans and the Canadian Coast Guard Bernadette Jordan.

 On November 9, 2021, Perkins was named Shadow Minister for Fisheries, Oceans and the Canadian Coast Guard by Conservative Party leader Erin O'Toole.
 Upon assuming the role Perkins was appointed as Vice-Chair of the Canadian House of Commons Standing Committee on Fisheries and Oceans, as well as a member of the Subcommittee on Agenda and Procedure of the Standing Committee on Fisheries and Oceans.

-Following O'Toole's ousting as party leader in February 2022, Perkins was reappointed as Shadow Minister for Fisheries by intern party leader Candice Bergen.
+Following O'Toole's ousting as party leader in February 2022, Perkins was reappointed as Shadow Minister for Fisheries by interim party leader Candice Bergen.

 In March 2022, Perkins was one of 313 Canadian officials barred from entering Russia.
 The Russian ban was in response to new Canadian economic sanctions targeting Russian officials and entities following Russia’s invasion of Ukraine in late February.
 In response to ban, Perkins stated on social media that he would “wear this [ban] as a badge of honor” as he continues to stand in solidarity with the people of Ukraine.